 Status: This bill received a lot of positive feedback with the members of the Florida Legislature.
-A workshop was held in the House to discuss the All Aboard Florida project.
+A workshop was held in the House to discuss AAF and its Brightline project.
 The legislation also passed unanimously in the Senate Transportation Committee.
-Unfortunately, there was a lot of misinformation circulated by various train companies on the impacts the legislation would have on its business and on the State of Florida.
+Unfortunately, there was a lot of misinformation circulated on the impacts the legislation would have on existing train companies, the freight and port industries and on the State of Florida.
 We will continue to work on this issue.